Rev. Dr. Aleze Michelle Fulbright

 Romans 8:28 MSG

 Dr. Aleze is a native of Tulsa, Oklahoma.
 She graduated from Booker T. Washington High School and went on to Southwest Missouri State University in Springfield, Missouri to obtain a Bachelor of Science in Accounting.
 She received her Masters in Divinity from Brite Divinity School at Texas Christian University.
 She also earned a Doctor of Ministry in Pastoral Leadership from Houston Graduate School of Theology.
+Additionally, she is holds an Associate Certified Coach (ACC) credential through the International Coaching Federation, and membership with the National Association of Parliamentarians.

 Call to the Episcopacy